Updated November 9, 2023

 While the IRS continues to process claims from organizations that have already filed for the ERC, the processing timeline has slowed drastically due to the complex nature of these filings and the need to prevent improper payments.

-If you think you were affected by the ERC scams or need help reviewing your ERC filing, we are here to help.
-Reach out to Employee Retention Credit experts about what to do next.
+If you think you were affected by the ERC scams or need a hand reviewing your ERC filing, we are here to help.
+Reach out to our Employee Retention Credit experts about what to do next.

 Approach the ERC process methodically, using a well-coordinated team comprised of HR, payroll and tax professionals.

-Navigating the ERC application process can be daunting, and amid the waning severity of the pandemic, you may be wondering if your business still qualifies – or if recouping funds is still even possible.
+Navigating the ERC application process can be daunting, and you may be wondering if your business still qualifies — or if recouping funds is still even possible.
 But if you’re a small business owner that is ERC-eligible, you can still claim credit for revenue lost in 2021.

 This ERC checklist outlines some key considerations as you determine your eligibility and apply for the credit.